LimePoint/opschain/docs/examples/running_a_complex_change.md

 # Running a complex change

-Run a more complex change that builds a multi-node [Confluent](https://www.confluent.io/) setup on your local Docker installation.
+Run a more complex change that builds a multi-node [Confluent](https://www.confluent.io/) setup in your local Kubernetes installation.

 After following this guide you should know how to: